 If you wish to participate in NCAA Division I or II athletics, you need to be certified by the NCAA Eligibility Center.
 You need to qualify academically and you will also need to be cleared as an amateur student-athlete.
 It is up to student-athletes to make sure they will be ready and prepared for academic eligibility along with taking the required courses to get them through the eligibility process.

 Please be sure to consult NCAA Guidelines for college bound Student Athletes (PDF) and the NCAA Eligibility Center for more information.

-On November 14th, GMAHS celebrated the following Senior student-athletes:
+In November and again in May, GMAHS celebrated the following Senior student-athletes:

 For additional pictures, see the photo gallery below.